 I quickly located a booth with vintage games.
-A Plinko board was $18 and a magic set was $13.
-I couldn’t decide between the two.
+A Plinko board was $8 and a magic set was $3.
+I couldn’t decide.
 It was still early so I ventured on.

 The more I looked, the more overwhelmed I became.
 I was headed back to our booth empty handed when I saw a dealer selling vintage tin signs-Burma Shave, Coca-Cola, Route 66, Humble Oil etc.

-Then I spied one with a painting of a small dachshund and the caption: “Have you seen my wiener?”
+Then I spied a cheap plastic sign with a painting of a small dachshund and the caption: “Have you seen my wiener?”